-You could also make them out of acrylic plexiglass, or get them made by someone.
+You could make them out of acrylic plexiglass, or get them made by someone.

 Install soundproofing curtains

 One of the easiest ways to lower outside noise is by installing soundproofing curtains (link to a post I wrote regarding these curtains).

 However, they aren’t as effective as some other options on this list since they don’t properly seal off the window, plus they only absorb some of the sound.

 Having said that, they will still lower some of the outside noises, especially if you install two on the same window instead of one.